Introduction¶

 Curate datasets¶

-Let’s use the high-level Curator
+Let’s use a Curator

-class to curate a DataFrame
+object to curate a DataFrame

 .